RefactoringGuru/refactoring-examples/interactive-en-after/java/replace-temp-with-query.md

 …use it to initialize the variable…

+…and remove the code that is no longer necessary.

 Note how difficult it would have been to extract <code>discountFactor</code> if we had not first replaced <code>basePrice</code> with a method call.

 Ultimately the <code>getPrice()</code> method comes to look as follows.